Suzukiiiii/Suzukiiiii.github.io/README.md

 You may also replay the last played game by clicking the Replay Last Game button.
 This will play all the moves of your previous game, with a delay of 2 seconds.

 ## Wireframe
 ![wireframe](/assets/TTT_WireFrame.png)

+## Development Process
+I took an object oriented approach to this project so I could separate the game logic from the DOM manipulation and event handling.